Transport for Greater Manchester: Bee Network

-The Bee Network is a proposed integrated transport network for Greater Manchester, composed of bus, tram, cycling, and walking routes.
+The Bee Network is an integrated transport network for Greater Manchester, composed of bus, tram, cycling, and walking routes.
 TfGM's vision is for the network to be operational by 2024, with commuter rail services joining the network by 2030.

 Originally devised in 2018 as a network of active travel routes, the vision for the Bee Network was expanded following the Greater Manchester Combined Authority's decision to use the powers given to it under the Bus Services Act 2017 to introduce a bus franchising scheme for the city region.
+A fleet of buses were branded and repainted yellow for this in 2024.
 The active travel subset of the Bee Network was then renamed the Bee Active Network.

+Greater Manchester is set to invest a further £40.7 million in its walking, wheeling and cycling infrastructure as it progresses with its delivery of the largest active travel network in the country.
+The £23.7 million has been allocated to 13 schemes in total, including a new active travel corridor along Chapel Street in Salford and a striking cycling and walking ‘helix ramp’ as part of the new Stockport Interchange.

 Corporate identity

 TfGM uses a corporate identity designed in-house.
-The black and white "M" logo is adapted from the GMPTE logo and is used on bus stops across Greater Manchester.
+The black and white "M" logo is adapted from the GMPTE logo and was used on bus stops across Greater Manchester.
+After the rollout of Bee Network bus franchising, bus stop signs are replaced by a black “Bus Stop” wording against a yellow background, with the Bee Network logo appearing in the corner of the sign, while the route font remains unchanged.